Integrated Crop-Livestock-Forestry Systems - ICLFS

 Besides these points, other attributes resulting from its implementation relate to contributing to the environmental regularization of rural properties, maintenance and/or recovery of Permanent Preservation Areas and allocated Legal Reserve areas and introduction of technologies to reduce environmental damage.

-Although Integrated Crop-Livestock-Forest systems are considered innovative systems, in Europe, many agricultural methods associating annual and permanent crops or fruit and timber trees have been known to exist since the Middle Ages.
+Although Integrated Crop-Livestock-Forestry systems are considered innovative systems, in Europe, many agricultural methods associating annual and permanent crops or fruit and timber trees have been known to exist since the Middle Ages.
 Systems integrating fruit trees with livestock date from the 16th century, and one of the causes of their disappearance seems to have been the introduction of mechanized and intensified agricultural systems, besides the difficulty of manually harvesting fruit and management issues.

 The system of combining crops was copied from nature by indigenous populations and later transferred to settlers.
 In tropical regions, the most noticeable example comes from small farmers practicing varied systems of combined crops.